-- Determine the recommended charge addition (if applicable) for the system being installed.
-This information is in the unit's QRD (Quick Reference Data sheet). - Calculate the amount of additional refrigerant needed for the line set length of the actual installation.
-This information is on the first page of the unit's QRD (Quick Reference Data sheet). - Weigh in the additional charge amounts determined by step 1 and 2 above. - 4.
-Return to the system when the outdoor temperature is 65 degrees F or higher and follow the steps defined in step 4 of the "If the outdoor temperature is 65 degrees F or higher" section above.
+- 1. Determine the recommended charge addition (if applicable) for the system being installed.
+This information is in the unit's QRD (Quick Reference Data sheet). - 2.
+Calculate the amount of additional refrigerant needed for the line set length of the actual installation.
+This information is on the first page of the unit's QRD (Quick Reference Data sheet). - 3.
+Weigh in the additional charge amounts determined by steps 1 and 2 above. - 4.
+Return to the system when the outdoor temperature is 35 degrees F or higher and follow the steps defined in step 4 of the "If the outdoor temperature is between 35 degrees and 65 degrees F" or "If the outdoor temperature is 65 degree F or higher" sections above as applicable.